WHAT ARE SPIDER VEINS?

 The most common laser used to treat spider veins is the Nd: YAG laser system.
 It is a hand-held device and also has a cooling tip to minimize discomfort during the therapy.

 WHAT IS THE TIME BETWEEN TREATMENT?

-It is generally recommended that the treatments be spaced four to six weeks apart.
-If new veins appear, additional treatments are required for optimum results.
+Treatments are four to six weeks apart.
+If new veins appear, additional procedures are recommended for optimum results.

 WHAT ARE THE SIDE EFFECTS TO LASER THERAPY?